 What we don’t do with your personal data

-- We do not use any automated decision-making systems relating to your personal data
+- We do not make automated decisions relating to your personal data

 - We do not sell your personal data to any third party

 - We do not transfer your personal data to any third parties other than sub-contractors whose services are necessary for us to carry out our contracted service

 How long do we keep your personal data?